knaw-huc/ns/text.md

 ## NoteMarker

 _Definition:_ A marker/number for a note, footnote, endnote.
-Should be embedded within the note, usually as first text.
+Should be adjacent to the actual note (i.e. not embedded).
 _URI:_ <https://ns.huc.knaw.nl/text/NoteMarker>